kylephillips/favorites/readme.txt

 == Changelog ==

 = 1.3.0 =
 * Javascript callback functions have been deprecated in place of events.
 Deprecated functions will be removed in version 2.0.
-Please see the plugin documentation on using the new events.
+Please see the plugin documentation on using the new events
 * Bug fix where adding a favorite required a page refresh for it to appear in favorite lists
+* Added API function to get the total count of favorites across all posts
 * Tested with WordPress 4.8

 = 1.2.4 =